srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

 - Create conveyor effect using `MotionShader`, `ShaderBundle.CONVEYOR` (#518)
-- Added depth property to `FloatComponent`
+- Added automatically updated depth property to `FloatComponent`
+- Added lowering property to `FloatComponent` to adjust depth of objects in fluids

 ### 🪛 Bug Fixes